paulst30/European-Ports-Ownership/README.md

 ```

 2. Download the container throughput data [here](https://drive.google.com/drive/folders/1_eoF3Hb048h_fgn9r3dTV3uKzQJ6dFKl?usp=drive_link).
    You can use the scripts `download_TEU.R`, `download_TEU_inflow.R`, and `download_TEU_outflow.R` to download the container data from Eurostat directly.
-However, this might    lead to different results as history data is sometimes revised.
+However, this might lead to different results as historical data is sometimes revised.

 ### Run the scripts
 The scripts produce the following results: